akaigoro/df4j/README.md

 The design of Df4j is built on following foundation principles:

-1. Any asynchronous computation can be represented as a (dataflow) graph, which consists of active nodes and nested dataflow graphs.
+1. Any asynchronous computation can be represented as a (actorGroup) graph, which consists of active nodes and nested actorGroup graphs.
 Such a tree structure allows exceptions propagate from leafs to the root graph, and to watch exceptions only at the root node.

 2. Active node, in turn,  consists of:
  - ports: asynchronous input and output parameters.
 Each port is a (relatively complex) object.
  - user-defined computational procedure,
  - reference to an Executor, and
- - an object that glues all that components together, usually a descendant of class org.df4f.core.dataflow.AsyncProc.
+ - an object that glues all that components together, usually a descendant of class org.df4f.core.actorGroup.AsyncProc.

 3. Each port has 2 states: ready and blocked.
 Input port is ready when it has received a token.
 Output port is ready when it has room to store a new token.